betrusted-io/gateware/README.md

 The test framework essentially does a minimal setup of the runtime environment and jumps to `run()`.
 This happens within about 20us of simulation time (about 2k CPU cycles @ 100MHz, of which half is spent waiting for the PLL to lock).

+### Rust notes

+During test development, you should be able to change into the `test` directory and build the simulation code using `cargo build --release`. __NOTE__: this only works after you've run the `dut.py` script once, as that script creates the `soc.svd` file and the `memory.x` files needed by the Rust build system.

 ### CI